-The Company allocates revenue to its multiple element arrangements, including software and software-related services, based on a hierarchy of evidence to support selling prices in accordance with accounting principles generally accepted in the United States of America ("US GAAP").
-Revenue from general support agreements for post-contract support services (support and maintenance) and information technology management and consulting services are recognized by the Company ratably over the term of the agreement.
+The Company allocates revenue to its multiple element arrangements, including software and software-related services, based on a hierarchy of evidence to support selling prices in accordance with U.S. GAAP.
+Revenue from general support agreements for post-contract support services (support and maintenance) and business management, information technology management and consulting services are recognized by the Company ratably over the term of the agreement.

-System Sales.
-Revenues from system sales are derived from the sale of information systems (including software, conversion and installation services, hardware and peripherals) to new customers and from the sale of new or additional products to existing customers.
-We do not record revenue upon the execution of a sales contract.
-Revenue from the sale of the software perpetual license and system installation and training is recognized on a module-by-module basis after the installation and training have been completed and the system is functioning as designed for each individual module.
+System sales and support.
+Revenues from system sales and support are derived from the sale of information systems and the provision of related support services, including perpetual software licenses, conversion, installation and training services, hardware and peripherals, SaaS services, forms and supplies, software application support, hardware maintenance, and continuing education.
+We do not recognize revenue upon the execution of a sales contract.
+Revenue from the sale of the perpetual software license, conversion, and installation and training services is recognized on a module-by-module basis after the installation and training have been completed and the system is functioning as designed for each individual module.
 Revenue from the sale of hardware is recognized upon shipment of the hardware to the customer.

-Support and Maintenance.
-We also derive revenues from the provision of system support services, including software application support, hardware maintenance, continuing education and related services, and sales of forms and supplies.
 Support services are provided pursuant to a support agreement under which we provide comprehensive system support and related services in exchange for a monthly fee based on the services provided.
-The initial term of these contracts typically ranges from three to five years.
-Upon expiration of the initial term, these contracts renew automatically on a year-to-year basis thereafter until terminated.
+The initial term of these contracts typically ranges from three to five years, after which these contracts renew automatically on a year-to-year basis thereafter until terminated.
 Revenues from support services are recognized in the month when these services are performed.

-We provide our products to some customers utilizing the "Software as a Service" model, or "SaaS," which includes our Cloud EHR service.
-We provide SaaS services on a remote access basis by storing and maintaining servers at our headquarters which contain customers' patient and administrative data.
+Our SaaS services, which include our Cloud EHR service, are provided on a remote basis by storing and maintaining servers at our headquarters or other third-party facilities that contain customers' patient and administrative data.
 Revenues from our SaaS services are recognized in the month when these services are performed.